peteroupc/peteroupc.github.io/bernoulli.md

 <a id=exp_minus___lambda___k___c></a>
 #### exp(&minus;(_&lambda;_<sup>_k_</sup> * _c_))

-In these two algorithms, _k_ is an integer 0 or greater, and _c_ is a real number.
+In the algorithms in this section, _k_ is an integer 0 or greater, and _c_ is a real number.

 The first algorithm was based on the one from (Dughmi et al. 2017)<sup>[**(31)**](#Note31)</sup>, which, in the special case **exp(&minus;((1&minus;_&lambda;_)<sup>1</sup> \* _c_))**, applied an exponential weight (here, _c_) to an input coin.
 The algorithm works when **_c_ is 0 or greater**.